How Much Does It Cost to Go to Antarctica?

 Antarctica Cruise Cost for Solo Travelers

 Some ships offer a willing-to-share program to help solo travelers keep costs down.
 If you are willing to share with a same-sex roommate, then you will be paired with another traveler to avoid paying a single supplement.
 Other ships might offer dedicated single cabins at a reduced rate.
-Or single travelers can opt to pay a supplement to guarantee a cabin of their own.
+Or single travelers can opt to pay a supplement to guarantee a double-occupancy cabin for themself.
 Antarctica is popular with solo travelers, so we advise you book early to get the best price.

 Antarctica Cruise Costs by Season